mangomkt/centro-carpintero/blog/types-of-wood-we-use-pros-and-cons.md

 path: /types-of-wood-we-use-pros-and-cons
 date: 2020-10-20
 summary: Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Hic rerum earum quos explicabo suscipit maxime iste qui nihil.
 Reiciendis asperiores minus necessitatibus
-tags: ['parota', 'coding', 'vue']
+tags: ['parota','amapa - rosewood', 'primavera', woodworking', 'home renovations', 'pros and cons']
 ---

 ![background](./images/blog_bg_3.jpg)

 # The types of wood we use and its pros and cons

-Wood is one of the oldest and common materials used for building around the world , especially here in Mexico, It is used to make furniture, cabinets, and for custom fine carpentry.
-In fact what's amazing is that there's approximately 52 different types of wood in Mexico, but we are only going to focus on the 3 main types of wood we use in our fine carpentry.
-Those are Parota, Primavera and Amapa (rosewood) and we're going to highlight there pros and its cons:
+Wood is one of the oldest and common materials used for building around the world , especially here in Mexico.
+It is used to make furniture, cabinets, and for custom fine carpentry.
+In fact what's amazing is that there's approximately 52 different types of wood in Mexico, but we are only going to focus on the 3 main types of wood we use in our fine carpentry and home renovations.
+They are Parota, Primavera and Amapa (rosewood).
+Below are the pros and cons of each wood:

 ## Parota
 Parota wood, also called guanacaste, is primarily found in Mexico and in Central America.
-Its color is a golden-brown, beautiful for furniture designs.
+Its color is a golden-brown.
+A beautiful wood to use for furniture designs.

 ### Pros